- 1Spain: An attractive country for investment

 Technology and innovation must be competitive factors that help to set the enterprise apart and serve as a basis for its long-term business strategy and plan, with the maintenance of its own R&D lines.

 The aid can be used for business projects in any technological and/or industrial area.
-The 2020 call for aid applications did not admit business projects whose business model was primarily based on services to third parties, without their own technological development.
+The 2021 call for aid applications, which was financed with funds fro the Recovery and Resilience Facility, did not admit business projects whose business model was primarily based on services to third parties, without their own technological development.

 The aid will take the form of subsidies, and beneficiaries must be innovative small companies.